Low-income, Wyoming residents may qualify for free civil legal aid

 Statewide Lawyer Referral Service

-If you do not qualify for free legal services, the Wyoming State Bar has a Lawyer Referral Service which can refer you to an attorney who may be able to assist you with your problem.
+If you do not qualify for free or reduced legal services, the Wyoming State Bar has a Lawyer Referral Service which can refer you to an attorney who may be able to assist you with your problem.
 Click here to search the State Bar referral database online.

 Limited Scope Representation